-33. Environmental data sets used for other SEEA accounts may provide information on EGS activities.
+- etc. Increasingly industry associations are highlighting members activities related to environmental activities and these reports may provide the basis of such ratios. - 47.
+Environmental data sets used for other SEEA accounts may provide information on production of environmental goods and services.
 Also, economic data programs may provide some data of use for the identification of these activities.

-34. It is important to thoroughly asses the metadata for the available datasets.
-First, assess whether or not the definitions conform to and/or support those set out for the required activities in the design stage.
-If not, is the shortcoming important or can it be overcome with estimates based on alternate sources?
-Also, key at this stage is to clearly ascertain the classification, conceptual and coverage differences across the various data sets to be used as basic inputs.

-35. Assess if there are readily available concordances between the classification systems and if there are reliable sources that can be used to estimate adjustments for conceptual and coverage difference.
+Secure basic data

-36. At this point, if sufficient basic data is not available to produce estimates for one or more important EGS activities, it may be necessary to initiate a project to establish a new source of data.
-This may mean that the development of the sector splits into two paths: one that can provide partial coverage with existing data and one where development would have to await the availability of basic data.

-37. In some cases where partial data exist but there are some important data gaps, it may be a good idea to construct a preliminary set of estimates based on related flows or modelling to fill the gaps.
-This could be done to aid in the development of the missing basic data.

-38. In the case where basic data must be developed, it is recommended that a separate project be initiated to develop the necessary data.
-This project should follow the GSBPM steps and generic principle as set out in the first note in this Technical Note series.
-Depending on the organization of responsibilities within the statistical infrastructure of the country, this step may involve additional agencies or sectors of the NSI.

-39. Secure access to data, associated metadata and the rights to disseminate the estimated variables that are derived from that data.
-Where needed, obtain access to expertise in organizations from which data is being sought to assist with analysis and/or training.

-40. SEEA compilers will at an early stage need to ensure access to these data if sharing agreements do not already exist.
+- 48. At this point, if sufficient basic data is not available to produce estimates for one or more important environmental goods and services, it may be necessary to initiate a project to establish a new source of data.
+This may mean that the development of the sector splits into two paths: one that can provide partial coverage with existing data and one where development would have to await the availability of basic data. - 49.
+In some cases where partial data exist but there are some important data gaps, it may be a good idea to construct a preliminary set of estimates based on related flows or modelling to fill the gaps.
+This could be done to aid in the development of the missing basic data. - 50.
+In the case where basic data must be developed, it is recommended that a separate project be initiated to develop the necessary data.
+This project should follow the GSBPM steps and generic principles as set out in the first note in this Technical Note series.
+Depending on the organization of responsibilities within the statistical infrastructure of the country, this step may involve additional agencies or sectors of the NSI. - 51.
+Secure access to data, associated metadata and the rights to disseminate the estimated variables that are derived from that data.
+Where needed, obtain access to expertise in organizations from which data is being sought to assist with analysis and/or training. - 52.
+SEEA compilers will at an early stage need to ensure access to these data if sharing agreements do not already exist.
 The terms of access under current institutional arrangements are key.
-The terms should support cooperative working arrangements and the release of data with sufficient detail to address the policy issues important for the country.

-41. This step can take considerable effort and time in cases where institutional arrangements are not yet established.
-It will be important for all agencies involved to clearly appreciate the mandate of the other agencies and associated constraints.

-42. Establishing and maintaining good working relations with the agencies that are the source for basic data can pay dividends later in the production process when estimation challenges require expertise to overcome.
+The terms should support cooperative working arrangements and the release of data with sufficient detail to address the policy issues important for the country. - 53.
+This step can take considerable effort and time in cases where institutional arrangements are not yet established.
+It will be important for all agencies involved to clearly appreciate the mandate of the other agencies and associated constraints. - 54.
+It is important to make other compilers, both those responsible for other environmental data and economic compilers such as those for the national accounts, aware of the data requirements for these types of activity accounts and to encourage them to enhance their datasets and systems to support the ongoing production of EGSS data. - 55.
+Establishing and maintaining good working relations with the agencies that are the source for basic data can pay dividends later in the production process when estimation challenges require expertise to overcome.
+This is particularly important for EGSS data sets due to the challenges in splitting out secondary environmental activates from standard based data sets.

+Build databases and estimation procedures